-I assume you are using a desktop computer.
-For some reason, in some browsers (like Google Chrome), the “print menu window” appears to load faster than the actual recipe page you’re trying to print.
+Having problems?
+If you are using a desktop computer, for some reason, in some browsers (like Google Chrome), the “print menu window” appears to load faster than the actual recipe page you’re trying to print.
 To address this problem please close the print window and then click the Print button again.
 I hope this helps.
 You can also right click on any recipe page and select the “Print” option from the dropdown menu.
 Another option is to use the “Share” buttons at the upper right of each recipe to share any recipe or to email it to yourself.

 BEFORE ASKING A QUESTION... please look in the FAQs at the top for answers to many commonly asked questions.
 Or maybe it’s something you can research on your own or find in the recipe comments.
 I can’t always keep up with responding so thank you for understanding.

 I find most of my colorful tools and gadgets at Sur La Table, Pier One, World Market, Bed, Bath & Beyond, Target, Walmart, and even some drug stores, hardware stores and vintage shops.
 I’d rather go shopping for spatulas than shoes!

 There is no need to try purchasing my 2006 cookbook, which is out of print now and is also out-dated.
 Almost all of the recipes from the book are here on this website, It was always a dream of mine to publish a cookbook.
 I donated 100% of my profits to City of Hope for breast cancer research because I didn’t do it for money, I just wanted to share my recipes.
 The publisher, John Wiley & Sons, was kind enough to let me share all of the recipes from the book here on my website.
 I am a much better cook today.
 My cooking these days is just simpler and easier, as is reflected in all my recipes here.
 So there is no need to purchase the book.
 All of the best recipes from the book are here – exactly the way I make them today.